 Russian women''s writing is now attracting enormous interest both in the West and in Russia itself.
 This is the first one-volume history of the subject to appear in any language in modern times.
 Written from a bold feminist perspective the book combines a broad historical survey with close textual analysis.
 Sections on women''s writing in the periods 1820-1880 1881-1917 1917-1954 and 1953-1992 are followed by essays on individual writers.
-Drawing on a wide range of sources including rare literary journals and almanacs Catriona Kelly''s account shows familiar figures such as Akhmatova Tsvetaeva and Tolstoya in a radical new context and brings to light a colorful gallery of fascinating but neglected writers including Elena Gan Nadezhda Teffi Natalya Baranskaya and Nina Sadur.
-This is an indispensable source for readers and students of women''s writing and for all those concerned with women''s history the history of feminism and Russian literature in general.
+Drawing on a wide range of sources including rare literary journals and almanacs Catriona Kelly''s account shows familiar figures such as Akhmatova Tsevtaeva and Tolstaya in a radical new context and brings to light a colorful gallery of fascinating but neglected writers including Elena Gan Nadezhda Teffi Natalya Baranskaya and Nina Sadur.
+The text is supported by generous quotations from the Russian all accompanied by English translations.

 Piracy-free